ds300/react-native-typescript-transformer/README.md

 `"module"` can be `"commonjs"` if you don't care about allowing synthetic default imports (in which case that field can also be `false`)

-`"target"` can probably be anythhing supported by your babel setup, I suppose.
+`"target"` can probably be anything supported by your babel setup, I suppose.

 `"jsx"` can also be `"preserve"`, they are functionally identical if you don't emit files.